nyrst/brrr/docs/content/commands/list.md

 title: list
 date: 2020-12-18
 ---
-To list the available packages for the configured architecture (linux or macos).
+To list the available packages for the configured architecture (linux, macos or macosarm).

 Usage: `brrr list`